Motor Insurance Claim Spain — Accidents & Breakdowns

 A fault claim will affect your bonus-malus (no-claims discount).
 Spanish motor insurance policies use a points system: a fault claim typically results in 1–2 penalty points on your bonus-malus coefficient.
 A fully at-fault claim can remove several years of accumulated discount.
 Non-fault claims — where the other party’s insurer accepts liability and pays — generally do not affect your bonus.
 If you are in doubt about whether to claim (particularly for minor damage), call us on 966 461 625 and we can advise you on the likely bonus-malus impact versus the cost of paying out of pocket.

 Report to the police immediately — get the atestado reference.
-Then report to Generali on 900 903 433.
-Spain has OFESAUTO — the Oficina Española de Aseguradores de Automóviles — which is the national bureau that compensates victims of uninsured and untraced drivers.
-Generali can assist you with making an OFESAUTO claim.
-You may also be able to claim directly on your own comprehensive policy if you hold todo riesgo cover — this is worth discussing with us.
+Then call us on 966 461 625 and we will open the claim.
+Spain has OFESAUTO — the Oficina Española de Aseguradores de Automóviles — the national bureau that compensates victims of uninsured and untraced drivers, and we can assist you with that claim.
+You may also be able to claim directly on your own comprehensive policy if you hold todo riesgo cover — we will advise.

 Need Help With a Motor Claim?